NEWLY ELECTED OFFICIALS SWORN IN

 CODE ENFORCEMENT/BUILDING AND ZONING PERMIT REQUIREMENTS

 Owners of rental properties must keep an updated Property Registration Form on file at the Borough Office at all times.
+If a tenant moves out and a new tenant moves in, you need to complete an updated Registration Form.
+There is no fee for that form.

+Get a new TV for Christmas?
 We request that you contact Waste Management’s At Your Door Service to schedule a FREE pickup of your old TV at 1-

 Public Works News

-The Public works crew makes every attempt to keep the roads clear during snow events.
+The Public Works crew makes every attempt to keep the roads clear during snow events.
 To assist them with this task, there are a few things you can do to make this process more efficient.
 Please park as close to the curb as possible, and observe any no parking areas marked in yellow.
 The trucks, when equipped with plows, are difficult to safely navigate the many narrow, hilly streets within our community so if you could keep your side mirrors turned in, that would be a big help to them.
 Also, when shoveling your sidewalk, it is best to shovel the snow away from the street.
-It is not necessary to shovel the entire width of your sidewalk, a 24” cleared path is all that is required.
+It is not necessary to shovel the entire width of your sidewalk; a 24” cleared path is all that is required.
 Remember, the snow must be cleared from your sidewalk within 24 hours of the end of the event.
 Thank you in advance for your patience as they make every attempt to clear all roads as quickly as possible.

 Reminders From Your Borough Office